Free fatigue / fit-for-work declaration

 - Supervisor sign-off: signed and dated by the supervisor.

-How to complete a fatigue declaration
+How to use this fatigue / fit-for-work declaration

 Get the free template